garcia-nacho/garcia-nacho.github.io/_posts/Deciphering FrozenLake Environment.md

 ![LearningCurveR](/images/learningcurveR.png)

-Then to make it have any effect we need to include a control parameter at the end of the action loop to overwrite the selected action with a random one according the the learning curve:
+Then, it is necessary to include a control parameter at the end of the action loop to overwrite the selected action with a random one according to the learning curve:{: style="text-align: justify"}

 <pre><code>Curiosity <- learn.curve(experienceN,min,slope,L50)
     if(Curiosity > runif(1,min =0 , max= 1) ){
     action <- env_action_space_sample(server, instance_id)
     }</code></pre>

 And that's all.
-We have implemented a simple algorithmic solution for the agent to *learn*.
+We have implemented a simple *pure-algorithmic* solution for the agent to *learn*.{: style="text-align: justify"}

-To test the *self-learner agent* we calculate the percentage of solved episodes as the number of episodes increase:
+To test the *self-learner agent* I calculate the percentage of solved episodes as the number of episodes increase:{: style="text-align: justify"}

 ![Learner](/images/learner.png)

-As you can see the agents starts to increase its performance just after running few iterations.
+As you can see the agents starts to increase its performance just after running a few iterations.{: style="text-align: justify"}

 ### Conclusions
+After all these experiments it is possible to conclude that providing an agent with its own library of experiences improves the learning capabilities by increasing the flexibility of the agent.
+In this post we have also seen how it is possible to implement algorithmic solutions to solve learning problems.

+Stay tuned for new AI solutions based in R.